ronak-lm/react-use-camera/README.md

 ## The useCamera() Hook

 This give you no UI.
 You just get a `MediaStream` instance that you have to attach to a `<video />` tag.
+To capture an image, call the hook's `capture` function with the `MediaStream` instance as a parameter.

 ```jsx
 import { useEffect, useState, useRef } from "react";